 Immediate management

-• Corticosteroids: A short course (3 days) or steroids should be commenced.
-Oral prednisolone is first-line however if the child vomits or is too unwell to take oral medication intravenous hydrocortisone should be used.
+- Corticosteroids: A short course (3 days) of oral prednisolone should be commenced.
+There is insufficient evidence to suggest that a single dose of oral dexamethasone has an advantage over a 3 day course of prednisolone but practically this may be the drug used.
+If the child vomits or is too unwell to take oral medication intravenous hydrocortisone should be used.

 Second-line management